web3privacy/docs/docs/funding-requests.md

 - 21 days

 # ⚛︎ Scoring model for privacy assessment
 Expert based scoring model that helps non-techies & techies to assess privacy claims of the web3 services.

+## Milestones

 ## 1. Objective | create a privacy assessment playbook for non-techies.